-Objective/ Policy/ Implementation (Policy/ Program) Evaluation Continue / Modify / Delete IP 81 Planning shall implement tools to decrease EIR production time, such as creating an established pool for consultant selection for project applications to streamline environmental review processes for project applicants; screening applications upon intake to identify necessary special studies and the likely level of review required for the project, which will allow project sponsors to initiate any required special studies while the application is waiting to be assigned to a planner; and adding Planning staff to increase in-house resources for transportation environmental review.
-Environmental Planning has implemented several tools to decrease EIR production time, including creating an established pool for consultant selection for project applications to streamline environmental review processes, adding staff for transportation review, and providing a screening of applications through the established Preliminary Project Application processes, including but not limited to: Community Plan Exemptions that the from previously certified Community Plan ElR's; participate in the processes, including but not limited to: Community Plan Exemptions that the proparation of Preliminary Project Assessments that outline providence, including pudates to the CEQA Guidelines that provide mechanisms for streamlining the environmental assessment of infil development projects.
+bjective/ Policy/ Implementation (Policy/ Program) Evaluation Continue / Modity / Delete IP 81 Planning shall implement tools to decrease EIR production time, such as creating an established pool for consultant selection for project applications to streamline environmental review processes felection if for project applicants; screening applications upon intake to identify necessary special studies and the likely level of review required for project, which will allow project sponsors to initiate any required for processes of the project, which will allow project sponsors to initiate any required for processes and the project sponsors to initiate any required processes of the project, which will allow project sponsors to initiate any required for properties and adding Planning staff to increase in-house resources for transportation environmental review.
+Environmental Planning has implemented several tools to decrease EIR production time, including creating an established pool for consultant selection for project applications to streamline environmental review processes, adding staff for transportation review, and providing a screening of applications through the established Preliminary Project Application processes, including but not limited to: Community Plan Exemptions that previsesses, including but not limited to: Community Plan Exemptions that prepenation of Preliminary Project Assessments that outlener treements for CEQA compliance, including necessary technical studies; and implement recent and pending updates to the CEQA Guidelines that provide mechanisms for streamlining the environmental assessment of infill development projects.
 Modify.
-Planning shall continue to implement tools and processes that streamline CEQA compli- ance, thereby reducing the ancionmental documents and CEQA processes.
+Planning shall continue to implement tools and processes that streamline CEQA compli- ance, thereby reducing the time required for production of environmental documents and CEQA processes.